peridot-php/peridot-code-coverage-reporters/README.md

 (new CodeCoverageReporters($eventEmitter))->register();
 ```

 By default, peridot will look for all tests in the current working directory.
-Since we don't want to have to specify `--path path/to/specs` every time we run peridot, we set a default path:
+Since we don't want to have to specify the `specs/` every time we run peridot, we set a default path:

 ```php
 $eventEmitter->on('peridot.start', function (\Peridot\Console\Environment $environment) {